December 7, 2016 - class is FULL

 - Histograms: A specialized type of bar graph used to summarize groups of data.

-- Working with Text: Learn valuable formulas for working with text in Excel
+- Working with Text: Learn valuable formulas for working with text in Excel, Flash Fill

-This course is designed for participants with advanced-beginner to intermediate skill level using Excel.
-Participants should be comfortable using Excel and have some familiarity with its basic functions.
-This course is not designed for people with no Excel experience.
+This course is designed for participants with intermediate skill level using Excel.
+Participants should be comfortable using Excel and have familiarity with its basic functions.
+This course is not for beginners or designed for people with no Excel experience.

 David Ravetch has been a UCLA accounting faculty member for over 25 years.
 He has received numerous teaching awards as well as the California Society of Certified Public Accountants' Faculty Merit Award.
 He was named as the director of the undergraduate accounting program by the Anderson School, where he served for seven years.
 Ravetch has taught several Executive Education classes at the Rady School, including the popular Accounting and Finance for Non Financial Managers.